certbot/certbot/ISSUE_TEMPLATE.md

 ## How did you install Certbot:

-## What command did you run?
-What output did it produce?
+## What command did you run and what output did it produce?

-### Please provide the Certbot error log if you can.
-It is stored by default in `/var/log/letsencrypt`
+## Can you provide a Certbot error log showing the issue?

-## Many problems can occur due to your server or DNS records being misconfigured.
-If you share the domain you're attempting to validate with us we can often debug the issue by accessing the URL and getting some information about this configuration.
-If you have concerns about publishing this domain publicly you contact one of the maintainers to share it over email.
+###### It is stored by default in `/var/log/letsencrypt` - feel free to redact domain names, e-mail and IP addresses as you see fit